Why is this important?

 - you want to go to court to make an offer to pay or

 Both you and the person or company claiming against you must attend the hearing although you may be represented by someone else, for example a friend or a relative.
-If the person or company claiming against you does not attend the case may be dismissed.
+If the person or company claiming against you does not attend the court hearing the case may be dismissed.
 If you do not attend you will lose the case and may also have expenses awarded against you.

 At the hearing both of you should have the opportunity to discuss the claim with the sheriff.
 In most cases the claim will be settled at this hearing.
 The sheriff will make a final judgement on the claim, known as the decree.
 If the case is not settled on the hearing date it can be continued.